jolod/flc/README.md

 The primary user-facing functions in *flc* are re-exported through `flc-x.simple` (*[flc-x/simple]*) which satisfies the needs for simple systems.
 The functions in *flc* make for a flexible core to build more advanced systems with, see *Extensions* below.

 See `docs/derivation.md` for a detailed background of the design of this library.

-## WARNING

-The documentation is currently slightly out of date.
-In particular, components are now encoded using a map instead of a tuple.

 ## Extensions